Reddey/dchelp/crew/driver/index.md

 ![Eddie Toh](https://github.com/Reddey/dchelp/blob/master/crew/driver/Eddie_Toh_Update2.png?raw=true)

-Eddie Toh is currently (As of 1/5/2020) is glitched.
+Eddie Toh is currently (As of 1/5/2020) glitched.
 All of his getaway vehicles are turned into Kurumas (Non-armored version)

 ## In addition to the standard drivers...